aztrocord/API-Webserver/README.md

 * Flask and Flask Extensions: Facilitate web server functionality and HTTP request handling.

-* SQLAlchemy: Enables ORM-based database interactions, simplifying database operations.
+* SQLAlchemy: Enables ORM-based database interactions for Flask, simplifying database operations.

 * marshmallow: Used for data serialization and validation.

 * bcrypt: Provides secure password hashing for user authentication.

-* psycopg2-binary: PostgreSQL adapter for Python, enabling database connectivity.
+* psycopg2-binary: PostgreSQL adapter for Python for database connectivity to Flask.

+* python-dotenv: Loads environment variables from a .env file into the application for configuration.

 ### Why did I use an ORM for this project?